kitzberger/songs/Procrastination.md

 ## Verse 2

+	around noon when i was half way through fighting off those mails i noticed all my colleagues were already on lunch break

 	on my way across the floor I passed that cute intern i got confused and asked her for the way

+	her name - it's not the one i used and neither my next try it got really awkward when her fellow intern walked by // her ugly friend walked by

 	'please don't let me be like him when i am in my 30ies' it hurt hearing her saying that as I turned away

-	i hope she thinks assisting helpless collegues feels an lot like working for one of those NGO

 ## Pre-Chorus

-	...
+	i do hope assisting helpless collegues makes her feels a bit as if she's working for one of those NGO

-## Cho
+## Chorus

 ## Verse 3

 	I bet even my boss - if she was fully honest
 	Would rather not get up if she was me

-	The other day I saw her almost having second thoughts before she gave that shitty task to me i always check if someone's standing right behind my desk before going online and browsing through the latest mime's
+	The other day I saw her almost having second thoughts before she gave that shitty task to me

+	after one extensive stay on the loo i highscored at candy crash

 ## Pre-Chorus

-	I even tried a smoothie with organic lemon gras but still i felt no different 'bout these sheets
+	I even tried a smoothie with organic lemon gras but still i felt no different 'bout these excel sheets

 ## Chorus